Skarp Technologies

 Skarp Technologies, Inc. is a US company (registered on August 12, 2015, no. 201522510335) based in Irvine, California.
-Co-founded by Morgan Gustavsson and Paul Binun, the company gained public attention in October 2015 when it launched a Kickstarter campaign to promote the Skarp Laser Razor.
+Co-founded by Morgan Gustavsson and Paul Binun, the company gained public attention in October 2015 when it launched a Kickstarter crowdfunding campaign to promote the Skarp Laser Razor.
 It gained more than 4 million dollars' worth of pledges in less than three weeks.
 However, on October 12, the campaign was cancelled by Kickstarter, who alleged that Skarp acted in violation of their rules.
 A new Indiegogo campaign was launched within hours of the Kickstarter suspension, and it subsequently raised over $500,000 US with a claim that the device would be released to backers in March 2016.
 According to an update from Skarp in June 2019, the razor was still under development and had not entered production.

 Skarp Laser Razor

 Skarp Technology claims to be currently developing the Skarp Laser Razor.
 The razor is claimed to be able to cut hairs by targeting the chromophores in hair by transmitting it through an optical fiber.
 This differs from laser hair removal treatments that target the hair follicles.
 According to Skarp Technologies, the razor is to be powered by a AAA battery which will last for a month, the device will be waterproof, and the size will be consistent with that of a disposable razor.

 Reports have suggested that the technology may be feasible, but questions have been raised about its efficacy and ability to be made in the time that Skarp Technologies proposed.

-As of April 2024, the product has still not seen any official release.
+As of December 2025, the product has still not seen any official release.
 The last campaign update on Indiegogo was 29 March 2022 by Morgan Gustavsson.
 No update has followed since.
 Since this time the Indiegogo page has been 'awaiting update' for a considerable time.
 Skarp's own email address now no longer exists and Indiegogo has failed to respond to any emails relating to Skarp.